eightsmile/cfa/cfa level III/PrivateWealthManagement/PrivateWealthManagement.md

 1. **Background and Investment Objectives (R, for Return)**

-   1. **Clearify the objectives**
+   1. **Clarify the objectives**

       know the background Information, (name, age, personal financial info, etc).
 Retirement, family member etc

-   2. the investment objectives should be **detailed and quantified** Prioritise the Objectives Conduct Capacity sufficiency Analysis
+   2. the investment objectives should be **detailed and quantified** Priorities the Objectives Conduct Capacity sufficiency Analysis

    3. **capital sufficiency analysis, revise the objectiv**e